How to Sand Wood Like a Pro: Know the Different Ways

 Now, onto the sanding.

 Get a flat block and hold it against your sanding block.
-The flat block should be opposite to the wood surface.
-Sanding block needs to face the edge of the wood.
-Furthermore, sand back and forth to the direction of the wood grain.
+The flat block should be opposite the wood surface.
+The sanding block needs to face the edge of the wood.
+Furthermore, sand back and forth in the direction of the wood grain.

 How to Sand Rougher Wood?